 A melon baller is a tool designed to scoop melon flesh out in small, perfectly shaped balls, which you then serve in bowls or incorporate into a fruit salad.

 The handles will be plastic, wood or metal.
-Ones that are all plastic or plastic handles may bend or break if you try to use them on too hard a substance.
+Ones that are all plastic or have plastic handles may bend or break if you try to use them on too hard a substance.

 Melon ballers don’t have a spring-loaded “release latch” on them as larger scoops for other purposes may have.